About Workplace Conflict Resolution

 We approach all interactions with only positive regard for each client.
 This means that we do not form preconceived ideas or judgements about that person or the situation.
 We also believe that each person has the inherent ability to be able to enact the change they desire.
 It is our role to provide skills training and objective feedback that supports a faster journey forward toward greater achievement and self-actualisation.

-Catherine Gillespie brings a wealth of skill to her clients.
-With particular expertise in teaching communication and workplace conflict resolution skills, Catherine has made a marked difference to the organisations she has worked with.
+With particular expertise in teaching communication and collaborative negotiation skills, Catherine has made a marked difference to the organisations she has worked with.
 She empowers teams and managers to adopt constructive styles that support harmony, productivity and progress in the workplace.
-Catherine has a particular interest in Challenging Behaviours and High Conflict Personalities & Situations within the workplace.
+Catherine has a particular interest in Challenging Behaviours and High Conflict Personalities within the workplace.

-As a qualified and Nationally Accredited Advanced Mediator, Catherine is able to support parties to more fully understand their dispute and work towards agreements for future workplace behaviours and interactions.
+As a qualified, International Certified Mediator and Nationally Accredited Advanced Mediator, Catherine is able to support parties to more fully understand their dispute and work towards agreements for future workplace behaviours and interactions.

-Whilst earning her Masters Degree in Conflict Resolution, Catherine was awarded the Dean’s Award for Academic Excellence.
+Whilst earning her Master Degree of Conflict Resolution, Catherine was awarded the Dean’s Award for Academic Excellence.

 Association of Workplace Investigators